Chicago shootings spark calls for Rahm Emanuel to resign

 CHICAGO SHOOTINGS PUT SPOTLIGHT ON ILLINOIS GUN LAWS

-More recently, Livingston spoke out against Emanuel ahead of a large anti-violence march in July.
+More recently, Livingston spoke out against Emanuel ahead of a large anti-violence march in early August.
 Speaking at City Hall days before the event, the reverend said he and other demonstrators did not need the mayor’s support or approval, as they were calling for Emanuel and Eddie Johnson, the superintendent for the Chicago Police Department, to step down.

 “The call of the people is ‘Resign Rahm,’” Livingston said, according to The Chicago Tribune.
 “So how, then, can you back your own regime change?
 How do you sanction your own termination?
 How dumb, naive and self-hating do you think we are?”